-This part of the Core A module explores a class of important algebraic objects which are sets that have a particular kind of structure.
-Such an object will be called a group.
-Familiar examples of groups include the integers (the "structure" referred to above being the addition of integers), the rationals (again with addition), rotations of a circle (where the structure is given by the fact that we can compose such rotations), symmetries of regular polygons (here we have a set consisting of rotations and reflections, which we can compose to give again one of this kind), non-singular $n \times n$ matrices (i.e., with non-zero determinant), the structure in the latter case being matrix multiplication.
-Groups occur in almost all branches of mathematics.
+This part of the Core A module explores a class of important algebraic objects that have a particular kind of structure called a group.
+Familiar examples of groups include the integers, the rationals, rotations of a circle, symmetries of regular polygons, the reals, non-singular $n \times n$ matrices.
+The list goes on and on.